 Check-in with each other

-It is a challenging time for most people.
-Thinking about uni could be at the bottom of some people’s priorities.
+Completing group work on top of other university assignments and commitments is a challenging time for most people.
 Whether you are working with new people or friends, it’s important to establish a supportive and considerate environment.
 While that is easier to do with people you are familiar with, it is just as important that you set the scene of respect with classmates you haven’t worked with before too.
 Regularly check in with each other, have some light-hearted non-uni related discussion, and adjust workloads if needed based on what everyone can handle.

 Make it fun